Trellis-Logic/ntcip-relay-server/README.md

 snmpwalk -v2c -c administrator localhost:5501 1.2.3.4
 ```

+Note that phase values are defined slightly different than the NTCIP convention and specify bits to set rather than
+the ultimate phase value.
+A phase value of 4 means bit 3 is set which corresponds to actual phase value 8.

 ## Building and running with docker

 Run `./docker/build.sh` to build followed by `./docker/run.sh`